CONCEPT ANALYSIS

 A blackout begins with the hum stopping.

-Not gradually.
-The Grid doesn't fade.
+Not gradually. doesn't fade.
 It cuts.
 Silence rushes into the space where infrastructure noise lived โ€” not peaceful silence but the specific absence of ten thousand systems that were, until this moment, the background radiation of being alive.
 Darkness where emergency lighting fails.
 The smell of kerosene replacing recycled air.
 Voices replacing interfaces.
 Candle flame replacing terminal glow.

 Dregs residents who've lived through multiple blackouts describe the first hours with a word that corporate communications teams have flagged for suppression in post-blackout sentiment analysis: clarity.